Morlam Show Notes

 7. Siriporn Ampaipong: "Pur Mai Pae Bau Dai" (3:53).
 Siriporn, the seventh of ten children, was born into a farming family in the province of Udon Thani on December 7, 1963.
 Her father formed a morlam troupe, featuring his family, and Siriporn has been performing lukthung and morlam ever since.
 Her stock in trade today is the love ballad, which frankly, is not our favorite form of Thai music.
 She’s not as good on hard-charging morlam hits as Jintara, whose razor-sharp delivery punctuates the rhythms with the same intensity as the keyboards.
 In this song, however, we think there’s some value in the story that’s told, plus it does introduce you to one of morlam’s most prolific singers.
 The story portrayed is among the most common in Bangkok, and could be told by any one of a half a million or so immigrants.
 Here, a girl leaves her Isaan village because of the poverty, exemplified by the empty fish bones on her plate.
 Arriving in BKK, she does what most unskilled immigrant girls do, working hard construction as a laborer.
 She then becomes a fish vendor on the streets, then a bathroom cleaner, then does janitorial work in a girlbar.
 When the manager touches her, she hits him and is fired.
 Out of work, she finds a rich lady’s purse, but refuses the offered reward.
 Instead she takes the woman’s name card.
 On visiting her, she is offered and accepts a new job in a sewing factory, clean and with better pay (Western so-called social theorists take note).
 Finally, she goes to ATM to get baht, then returns to visit her mother in the village, bringing needed money, and tales of a financially more lucrative, if not necessarily more fulfilling, life.
 If the real story could be told in Siriporn’s mainstream videos, the girl would also have become a bar girl, met a farang (foreigner), acquired money by international mail to pay for a new water buffalo and granny’s operation, and gone to Germany.
 Most farang, unfortunately, don’t usually attempt to understand the pre-bargirl part of the story, their tragedy more than the girl’s.

-8. Jintara Poonlarb: "Tang Mo Jin Ta Ra" (3:38) The title of this song is "Watermelon Jintara".
+8. Jintara Poonlarp: "Tang Mo Jin Ta Ra" (3:38) The title of this song is "Watermelon Jintara".
 Here, the singer arrives on watermelon truck, driven by a man who appears to be her father.
 The arrival of the truck startles the village, as Jintara sings through a bullhorn, and dances on the ancient bridge, accompanied by town girls.
 Jintara’s character flirts with a man in the village who’s mostly seen repairing his moto in a roadside shop.
-She shies away she discovers he has a child.
+She shies away she discovers he has a young son.

 Synopsis of lyrics: This song, a play on words, refers to "watermelon jintara", a species of the fruit.
 She describes a taste of watermelon: "one is not enough, so one must take two... hurry up and take me".